josejnra/kafka/kafka-connect.md

 ```shell
 confluent-hub install confluentinc/kafka-connect-datagen:0.5.2
 ```
-Create a config file `/tmp/userprofile.avro` with the following content on Kafka Connect Server:
+Create a config file `/tmp/userprofile.avro` with the following content on Kafka Connect server, where is defined how to generate each event's attribute:
 ```json
 {
   "name": "userprofile",